eldarsilver/DQN_Pytorch_ROS/README.md

 docker run -it --privileged --rm -e DISPLAY=$DISPLAY --env="QT_X11_NO_MITSHM=1" -v /tmp/.X11-unix:/tmp/.X11-unix:rw -v $HOME/python3_ws/src/turtle2_openai_ros_example/src/logs:/python3_ws/src/turtle2_openai_ros_example/src/logs -v $HOME/python3_ws/src/turtle2_openai_ros_example/src/checkpoints:/python3_ws/src/turtle2_openai_ros_example/src/checkpoints -v $HOME/python3_ws/src/turtle2_openai_ros_example/src/trace:/python3_ws/src/turtle2_openai_ros_example/src/trace -p 5900:5900 -p 6006:6006 <name_of_your_image>
 ```

-Three volumes have been mounted between the host OS and the Docker container:
+Four volumes have been mounted between the host OS and the Docker container:
+* A volume to share the Unix domain socket file (.X11-unix) of the host X server with the Docker container.
 * A volume to store the logs for Tensorboard events files
 * A volume to save the Pytorch Policy Network checkpoints
 * A volume to store JSON files of traces with information about the states and actions taken in each step of each episode of the training process.